contentauth/c2pa-python/docs/native-resources-management.md

 - Each `ManagedResource` holds exactly one `_handle`. `_swap_handle()` replaces it with the pointer a consuming call returned and does not free the old value, since the native side took it (see [Consume-and-swap](#consume-and-swap)).
 - `_teardown(free_handle=False)`, `_consume_no_replacement()`, and `_consume_into()` all close or advance the object without calling `c2pa_free`, because ownership moved to the native side.
-- Only a few sites free a live handle.
-Two of them free a pointer this layer still provably owns: normal teardown (`_teardown(free_handle=True)`), and the create-then-validate path, which frees a freshly created pointer if activation fails.
-The third, `_release_handle()`, is a *guarded* free used only when ownership is genuinely unknown (a consuming call failed without setting an error, or a Python exception was raised before the native side reported anything): if the native side already took the pointer, its address is no longer in the registry and `c2pa_free` is a `-1` no-op, so the free touches no memory.
+- Only a few sites free a live handle, and most free a pointer this layer still provably owns: normal teardown (`_teardown(free_handle=True)`); the create-then-validate path, which frees a freshly created pointer if activation fails; and the constructors that free a raw pointer when wrapping it raises, since no instance took ownership (`Signer.from_info`, `Signer.from_callback`, `Builder.from_archive`).
+The exception is `_release_handle()`, a *guarded* free used only when ownership is unknown (a consuming call failed without setting an error, or a Python exception was raised before the native side reported anything): if the native side already took the pointer, its address is no longer in the registry and `c2pa_free` is a `-1` no-op, so the free touches no memory.
 No path frees a pointer known to have been consumed and reallocated (see [Why an ownership-taken failure does not free](#why-an-ownership-taken-failure-does-not-free)).
 - `_release()` drops stream wrappers, callbacks, and caches before the native pointer is freed (see [Subclass-specific cleanup with `_release()`](#subclass-specific-cleanup)).

 ### Double-free risk mitigations